Don’t give a damn about happiness

 Greek philosopher Epicurus

-The Greek philosopher, Epicurus (who lived 2000 years ago, not that far from where we vacationed), nailed happiness when he prescribed what we term Epicurean living instead of indulging in cheap thrills for living a happy life.
-Epicurian living means being surrounded by your friends and people you like, prioritizing community.
-A true epicurean would make his best friends his neighbors.
-In stark contrast to modern life where many live in apartments, just meters away from people that they don’t know or particularly like, and then spend their days working with people they don’t like.
+The Greek philosopher Epicurus (who lived 2000 years ago, not that far from where we vacationed) nailed happiness when he prescribed what we term Epicurean living instead of indulging in cheap thrills for living a happy life.
+Epicurean living means being surrounded by your friends and people you like, prioritizing community.
+A true Epicurean would make his best friends his neighbors.
+In stark contrast to modern life, where many live in apartments just meters away from people that they don’t know or particularly like, and then spend their days working with people they don’t like.
 No wonder we’re so obsessed with finding happiness!

 Chronic suffering hurts a lot more than happiness feels good, so happiness should be the absence and avoidance of chronic, long-term suffering.